BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_03.md

 odds units when x is incremented one unit.
 Odds most simply are the ratio between the probability of occurrence and probability of no occurrence.
-For example, in our penguin example if we were to pick a random penguin from Adelie or Chinstrap penguinsthe probability that we pick an Adelie penguin would be 0.68 as seen in Code Block [adelie_prob](adelie_prob)
+For example, in our penguin example if we were to pick a random penguin from Adelie or Chinstrap penguins the probability that we pick an Adelie penguin would be 0.68 as seen in Code Block [adelie_prob](adelie_prob)